Login

 I. Parent Volunteer Positions at Dual Meets

-Each family must volunteer at least 18-24 hours during the course of the swim season.
-The number of hours required will be dependent on the number of registered families that season, which changes each year.
+Each family must contribute at least 24-28points during the course of the swim season.
+The number of points required will be dependent on the number of registered families that season, which changes each year.
 Some of the volunteer positions will have multiple openings, while others only have 1 or 2 openings.
 All positions must be filled in order to hold a swim meet.
 Each parent is allowed to watch their child swim during the meet.
 These are the descriptions of the duties for each of the volunteer positions:

 Age Group Parent: Hurricanes swimmers sit together in their age groups during the meets and the Age Group Parent is responsible for keeping them together, and making sure they get to their events on time.
 The Age Group Parent will check the swimmers in initially, and work with an assigned Coach to make sure the relays are covered.
 The Age Group Parent will distribute Event Cards to the swimmers at the appropriate time, and assist the younger swimmers in getting to the Ready Bench area with their Event Card.
 The Age Group Parent will help the Meet Set Up crew with providing shade protection, and posting the Age Group Sign.